CruckStore/Portfolio-Dashboard/README.md

 ## :clock3: Development Timeline

 This project was built in under **10 hours**! ⏱️

+---

+## 📣 Join Our Community

+📢 **Join our Discord Server:** [discord.gg/cruckstore](https://discord.gg/cruckstore)
+Chat with me and the community, share ideas, and get support for your projects!

+💡 **Want a custom project?**
+Add me on Discord: `gtol` and let's discuss your ideas!

+---

 Thank you for checking out the project.
 Feel free to contribute and make it even better! ❤️